 By Vibhuti Channa, Espark-Viridian, India

 Every industry has its cycles and typically with each turn, there are learnings that come through which help businesses become more robust.
-Likewise for the entrepreneurial world, with the long overdue correction in the whole business valuation and investment component of the start up company, there will be learnings that will help us develop and grow stronger businesses.
-As part of this ecosystem it is vital that we bear this in mind and fold these learnings into our plans as we move forward.
+Likewise for the entrepreneurial world, with the long-overdue correction in the whole business valuation and investment component of the start-up company, there will be learning that will help us develop and grow stronger businesses.
+As part of this ecosystem, it is vital that we bear this in mind and fold these learnings into our plans as we move forward.

 It is critical that we understand that no one will invest money in just an idea – those days are long gone.
 You will need to have a business that is up and running with adequate traction that is both replicable in a larger market/area and sustainable.
 Your business will need to have its basic fundamentals in place.
 The rudiments of running a business are not going to change.
 The manifestation and tools will evolve, which is natural.